unicframework/unic/docs/Installation.md

 composer create-project unic-framework/unic blog
 ```

-  It will create a `blog` directory.
+  It will create a `blog` project for you.